sysnet-ai/advent_of_code_2023/day_7/DAY7.md

 Plan 1 - Just skip the J's when counting, and then add them to the highest.
          Change the sort function so that J = 0

+Hey!
+That worked! - With a minor special case for when you have 5 J's